confluentinc/confluent-kafka-python/README.md

 Install
 =======

-**NOTE:** The pre-built Linux wheels do NOT contain SASL Kerberos support.
+**NOTE:** The pre-built Linux wheels do NOT contain SASL Kerberos/GSSAPI support.
-          If you need SASL Kerberos support you must install librdkafka and its dependencies using the repositories below and then build confluent-kafka from source.
-See [librdkafka's wiki for details](https://github.com/edenhill/librdkafka/wiki/Using-SASL-with-librdkafka)
+          If you need SASL Kerberos/GSSAPI support you must install librdkafka and its dependencies using the repositories below and then build confluent-kafka from source.

 **Install self-contained binary wheels for OSX and Linux from PyPi:**